tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

 	};
 	unsigned int messageBox64bit_sc_len = 258;

-Taking all of the hex bytes returned, let's go to another little program I wrote because I wanted to be able to fire shellcode against a target, calc, so make sure it would work in a remote process.
-Please note this application is still in more or less of a beta form and I mostly wrote it because I wanted to play around with an open source disassembly project, BeaEngine <html>http://www.beaengine.org/home</html>.
+Taking all of the hex bytes returned, let's go to another little program I wrote because I wanted to be able to fire shellcode against a target, calc, to make sure it would work in a remote process.
+Please note this application is still in more or less of a beta form and I mostly wrote it because I wanted to play around with an open source disassembly project,  [*BeaEngine*](http://www.beaengine.org/home).

 ![alt text](http://www.tophertimzen.com/images/win64BlogPost/shellcodeTesterApp.jpg "My App")